 |WiFi Features||OFDMA, MU-MIMO, Beamforming, WPA3, OneMesh|

 |Ethernet Ports||1x Gigabit WAN port + 4x Gigabit LAN port|

 |USB||1x USB 3.0 port|

-The unit I received is the Archer AX55 (V1) The Archer AX72 is powered by Qualcomm IPQ0518 SoC which contains a 64-bit ARM A53 dual-core 1Ghz CPU and a dedicated single core NPU to accelerate network tasks.
-The processing power is actually the exact same as the Archer AX72 I reviewed previously.
+The unit I received is the Archer AX55 (V1) which is powered by Qualcomm IPQ0518 SoC which contains a 64-bit ARM A53 dual-core 1Ghz CPU and a dedicated single core NPU to accelerate network tasks.
+It’s actually the exact same processing unit as the Archer AX72 I reviewed previously.

 The ports are pretty standard like any modern WiFi routers.
 You get 4 Gigabit Ethernet LAN ports with a single WAN port.
 No Dual-WAN function is available here.
 However, there’s a USB 3.0 port which can support USB file sharing server for a USB external hard drive.